-Especially when breaking into the mainstream with their 1991 album Badmotorfinger, critics linked the Seattle band to the classic heavyweight champions Led Zeppelin.
-Guitarist Kim Thayil has admitted that Soundgarden used to revisit records of the English band when it came to addressing creative processes.
+Especially when breaking into the mainstream with their 1991 album Badmotorfinger, critics compared Soundgarden to the classic heavyweight champions, Led Zeppelin.
+About this matter, guitarist Kim Thayil has admitted that they used to revisit records of this English band, especially when it came to addressing creative processes.
 Tahyil mentions two of their records specifically: Led Zeppelin IV (1971) and Houses of the Holy (1973).

 Kiss is another band that Kim Thayil mentions “made him discover heavy metal.”
-Also, Soundgarden drummer (and currently part of Pearl Jam), Matt Cameron, explained that Kiss were responsible for showing him the loudest possibilities in rock.
+Also, Soundgarden‘s drummer, Matt Cameron, explained that Kiss were responsible for showing him the loudest possibilities in rock.
 It was with this band that he discovered that not everything was about The Beatles.

-Back in the late eighties, Soundgarden was one of the bands that promoted Grunge in the first place, back in the late eighties.
-Kurt Cobain held them in high esteem – he used to wear Soundgarden t-shirts and can be seen in the documentary Montage of Heck singing the song Outshined.
-In the biography of Cobain, Heavier than Heaven (2001), by Charles R. Cross indicates that Soundgarden was one of the references that motivated Nirvana to go to a multinational record label.
+Back in the late eighties, Soundgarden was one of the bands that promoted Grunge music in the first place.
+Kurt Cobain really looked up to them.
+He was a big fan of their music, as he wore Soundgarden t-shirts frequently and even can be heard on the documentary Montage of Heck singing their song Outshined.
+In Cobain‘s biography Heavier than Heaven (2001), Charles R. Cross also points to Soundgarden as one of the main motivations for Nirvana’s signing to a multinational record label.
 To expand more on this topic, visit Nirvana’s musical influences post.

-The Pretty Reckless: Taylor Momsen was very saddened by the passing of Chris Cornell.
-The Pretty Reckless lead singer has covered Soundgarden songs on several occasions, like Loud Love and Halfway there, on several occasions.
+Taylor Momsen was very saddened by the passing of Chris Cornell.
+The lead singer from The Pretty Reckless has covered Soundgarden songs, like Loud Love and Halfway there, on several occasions.
 Apart from this, she has even appeared live with Soundgarden to sing Rusty Cage.
-Needless to say, the frontwoman made splendid renditions of Soundgarden.
+Needless to say, the frontwoman made a splendid rendition of this Soundgarden‘s classic.

-The Dillinger Escape Plan: The mathcore and progressive metal band owes their use of tempo changes and unorthodox song structures to Soundgarden.
-Even Dillinger’s guitarist Ben Weinman had the opportunity to sit down and chat with Kim Thayil to specifically discuss his influence on music, especially since their mainstream breakthrough in the mid-nineties.
+This mathcore and progressive metal band owe their use of tempo changes and unorthodox song structures to Soundgarden.
+In fact, Dillinger’s guitarist Ben Weinman had the opportunity to interview Kim Thayil and talk about Soundgarden’s influence on music, especially since their mainstream breakthrough in the mid-nineties.

-Lastly, although not on the chart, I’ll mention Garbage‘s Shirley Manson, who explained that the song Fix me Now was inspired by Chris Cornell.
-The track belongs to the band’s debut album (Garbage, 1995) and according to the singer, during that time she was obsessed with the leader of Soundgarden and the video for Black Hole Sun.
+Even though they are not included in this graphic, we can also mention Garbage‘s singer Shirley Manson.
+In an interview, she explained that the song Fix me Now was inspired by Chris Cornell.
+This track belongs to the band’s self-titled debut album, Garbage from 1995.
+According to Shirley, during that time she was obsessed with the leader of Soundgarden and their video for Black Hole Sun.